loganjhennessy/rent-right-old/docs/features.md

   - Instantiate an estimator
   - Run estimator through cross-val with X and y
   - Print results, including number of records
   - Need a step where the text processing is done
   - Need to get the zip code count into an easy-to-call method

 - Add text stats to the units collection
 - Dig out specific features that aren't structured attributes
 - Find features that *are* in the structured attributes

+Need to eliminate numbers from the descriptions.
+This is just throwing things off.
+Also need to filter out weird punctuation and random symbols.

+At what point in the pipeline do I insert something that will do these things?

 Add features one at a time and see what the effect is.